These homemade Tropical Fruit Roll-Ups are an easy healthy snack. Made in a dehydrator.

 - Store in a cool dark location.
 Tropical Fruit Leather will last up to a month if stored properly.

-- Make a batch of sorbet while you're at it then you get two recipes for the price of one!
+- Make a batch of Vegan Tropical Sorbet while you're at it then you get two recipes for the price of one!

 Other Vegan Snacks